kwilteam/kwil.py/README.md

 ## API

-There is a [example](https://github.com/kwilteam/kwil.py/blob/main/examples/lifecycle.py) that shows how to use these API.
+There are [examples](https://github.com/kwilteam/kwil.py/blob/main/examples/README.md) that shows how to use these API.

 ### helpers